intel/optimized-cloud-recipes/AMX_VALIDATION.md

 <img src="https://github.com/intel/optimized-cloud-recipes/blob/main/images/amx.png?raw=true" alt="AMX" width="350"/>

 **Anything above 0.00, means that the application is utilizing Intel® AMX.
-The overall value is less important, but the change in the value is.**
+The overall value is not very important, but the change in the value is.**

 ## References